Market flooded with alternative loan apps: What you need to know.

 Adding a tip is voluntary, though highly suggested and sometimes hard to fully opt out of.
 For these popular apps, tipping is their main source of income and fundamental to their operation.

 Why do percentages matter?
 You see, APR is expressed as a yearly rate.
-With a payday loan, you pay the fee in a matter of days and not over a year — and that’s why it’s easier to see the dollars involved and not the percentages.
+With a single-pay payday loan, you pay the fee in a matter of days not over a year—and that’s why it’s easier to see the dollars involved and not the percentages.
 But if you switch your perspective and see the percentages, you’ll see how easy it is to fall victim to a high APR.

 Two things make-up APR — loan term length and fees.
 With tip-service alternatives, if you have a short due date and tip generously as the app might suggest, you may be surprised at the APR.